oxyppgyn/oxyppgyn/data_sources.md

 MorphoSource | [morphosource.org](https://www.morphosource.org) | MorphoSource is a publicly accessible 3D data repository where subject experts, educators, and the general public can find, view, interact with, and download 3D and 2D media representing physical objects important to the world’s natural history, cultural heritage, and scientific collections.
 Movebank | [movebank.org](https://www.movebank.org/cms/webapp?gwt_fragment=page=search_map) | Movebank is a free, online database of animal tracking data hosted by the Max Planck Institute of Animal Behavior.
 We help animal tracking researchers to manage, share, protect, analyze and archive their data.
 EMammal | [emammal.si.edu](https://emammal.si.edu/browse-data) | eMammal is a data management system and archive for camera trap research projects.
 This cyber-tool is designed to not only be useful to scientists, but also to the citizen scientists who aid scientists in photo collection.
+SystemaNaturae | [systemanaturae.org](https://systemanaturae.org/datasets) | Systema Naturae is a web platform and we index research Datasets and Conservation Projects on Wildlife.
+We believe in Open data and the Datasets in our website are either submitted by people from across the world or indexed by our web crawler which searches the internet actively for research Datasets and Projects.

 ## Physical World, Landscapes, and General Physical Sciences